THE DEVELOPMENT OF THE INTERNET

 In 1995, the FNC (Federal Networking Council) unanimously passed the resolution fixing the definition of the term ‘internet’.
 Bypassing the technical jargon, the quintessential meaning of the term was a global information system logically interconnected by globally unique host addresses obeying the Transmission Control Program/ Internet Protocol and furnishing public access to data.

-The internet has swept the world with a digital revolution, the fingerprints of which are now visible in the way we perceive realities and differentiate them from falsehood and fantasy.With the help of the internet we can know even check Fake ID.
+The internet has swept the world with a digital revolution, the fingerprints of which are now visible in the way we perceive realities and differentiate them from falsehood and fantasy.With the help of the internet we can know even check Fake ID and best cell phone spy software reviews.
 It is not only a means of communication and information-sharing but also a platform to learn, live and grow.